martingmayer/preventr/tests/testthat/_snaps/prevent_equations.md

       nested_lapply("uacr", 0.09, 25000.1)
     Message
       Please check the following optional variables:
-      `uacr` entered as 0.09, but must be between 0.1 and 25000 (so set to NULL) Estimates are from: Base model.
+      * `uacr` entered as 0.09, but must be between 0.1 and 25000 (so set to NULL) PREVENT estimates are from: Base model.
       Please check the following optional variables:
-      `uacr` entered as 0.09, but must be between 0.1 and 25000 (so set to NULL) Estimates are from: Base model.
+      * `uacr` entered as 0.09, but must be between 0.1 and 25000 (so set to NULL) PREVENT estimates are from: Base model.
       Please check the following optional variables:
-      `uacr` entered as 25000.1, but must be between 0.1 and 25000 (so set to NULL) Estimates are from: Base model.
+      * `uacr` entered as 25000.1, but must be between 0.1 and 25000 (so set to NULL) PREVENT estimates are from: Base model.
       Please check the following optional variables:
-      `uacr` entered as 25000.1, but must be between 0.1 and 25000 (so set to NULL) Estimates are from: Base model.
+      * `uacr` entered as 25000.1, but must be between 0.1 and 25000 (so set to NULL) PREVENT estimates are from: Base model.
       Please check the following optional variables:
-      `uacr` entered as "potato", but must be between 0.1 and 25000 (so set to NULL) Estimates are from: Base model.
+      * `uacr` entered as "potato", but must be between 0.1 and 25000 (so set to NULL) PREVENT estimates are from: Base model.
       Please check the following optional variables:
-      `uacr` entered as "potato", but must be between 0.1 and 25000 (so set to NULL) Estimates are from: Base model.
+      * `uacr` entered as "potato", but must be between 0.1 and 25000 (so set to NULL) PREVENT estimates are from: Base model.
       Please check the following optional variables:
-      `uacr` entered as FALSE, but must be between 0.1 and 25000 (so set to NULL) Estimates are from: Base model.
+      * `uacr` entered as FALSE, but must be between 0.1 and 25000 (so set to NULL) PREVENT estimates are from: Base model.
       Please check the following optional variables:
-      `uacr` entered as FALSE, but must be between 0.1 and 25000 (so set to NULL) Estimates are from: Base model.
+      * `uacr` entered as FALSE, but must be between 0.1 and 25000 (so set to NULL) PREVENT estimates are from: Base model.
-      Estimates are from: Base model.
+      PREVENT estimates are from: Base model.
-      Estimates are from: Base model.
+      PREVENT estimates are from: Base model.
-      Estimates are from: Base model.
+      PREVENT estimates are from: Base model.
-      Estimates are from: Base model.
+      PREVENT estimates are from: Base model.
     Output
       $`0.09`
       $`0.09`$not_quiet